 Part-time resident of Braemar, associated with the village for over fifty years – former secondary Headteacher, Deputy Convenor of the Board of the Cairngorms National Park Authority, Justice of the Peace and Honorary Sheriff for Grampian, Highland and Islands, currently Director of the Cairngorms Trust– brings enthusiasm, commitment and leadership to the Project.

 Dave Chandler - Treasurer

-Resident of Braemar – former chartered accountant with Deloitte – currently Finance Director with Braemar Community Ltd, treasurer of Braemar Parish Church and Braemar Golf Club – actively involved in the delivery of the Braemar Community Action Plan and the development of the local Tourism Strategy – brings to the Project a sound knowledge and understanding of financial matters and an enthusiasm for the development of Braemar as a tourism destination.
+Resident of Braemar – former chartered accountant with Deloitte – currently Finance Director with Braemar Community Ltd, Treasurer of Braemar Parish Church and Director of Braemar Community Hydro ltd .Brings to the Project a sound knowledge and understanding of financial matters and an enthusiasm for the development of Braemar as a tourism destination.

 Fiona Kennedy OBE

-Former BBC TV reporter now working with STV – skillful camera operator and video editor – has taken responsibility for the development of the Project’s website and social media presence – has produced video records of many events at St Margaret’s and has also worked in promoting the work of Braemar Castle and of the Braemar Royal Highland Society – brings to the Project an understanding of the media and valuable access to a range of performers.
+Former BBC TV reporter now working with STV – skillful camera operator and video editor has produced video records of many events at St Margaret’s and has also worked in promoting the work of Braemar Castle and of the Braemar Royal Highland Society – brings to the Project an understanding of the media and valuable access to a range of performers.